ShukantPal/pixi-essentials/README.md

 * `@pixi-essentials/ooo-renderer`: This is an optimized batch renderer that can re-order display-object renders to increase batching efficiency.
 It uses the same API surface as [pixi-batch-renderer]{@link https://github.com/pixijs/pixi-batch-renderer}

+* `@pixi-essentials/plugin-g`: This is a plugin containing useful geometry manipulation utilities, The package also contains various types of useful geometries.